<supplementary-material> Supplementary Material Metadata

 - Voluminous material (such as a genomic database or the multiple data sets behind a work that abstracts the highlights of those datasets) that supports the conclusions of the narrative but can never accompany an article based on sheer mass;

-- “Extra” tables that do not display with the work, but that record the measurements on which the article is based, for example, that need to be available so the peer reviewers can check the article content;
+- “Extra” tables that do not display with the work, but that record the measurements on which the article is based (for example, tables that need to be available so the peer reviewers can check the article content);

 - Material added to the work for enhancement purposes, such as a quiz, an instructional video, the 3-minute version of the reaction that was described in the work with narrative and a few still images, a form that can be filled out or copied, or similar material;

 - A movie, MP3 file, or other binary material that is not directly part of the content of the article; and

 - The last several figures of the work that could not be included as part of the base work for stylistic considerations or space limitations.